Basics: Microservices and FaaS – a fad or a real difference?

 Do I use FaaS here…?

 The platform loads functions on demand, therefore they should start up almost instantly.
-Afterwards, these functions are put to the test with a request.
-As soon as the processing is finished, the function is terminated.
+Afterwards, these functions pass evaluations with a request.
+Once processing ends, the function shuts down.
 This is the origin of state constraint but also a hardship for applications that rely on a lot of initializations.

 For example, AWS has a limit of 15 minutes.
 Azure has a limit of 10 minutes.